llamaxyz/llama/docs/strategy-comparison.md

 ## Key Concepts

-- **Threshold:** Is the (dis)approval threshold an absolute value or is it a relative percentage of the supply?
+- **Threshold:** `Relative` if the (dis)approval threshold is a relative percentage of the supply and `Absolute` if it's an absolute value.
-- **Supply:** For relative strategies, what is the minimum percentage multiplied by to arrive at the threshold?
-This can be the total quantity of the (dis)approval role at action creation or the total number of role holders at action creation time.
+- **Supply:** This only matters for relative strategies.
+It is the number that the minimum percentage is multiplied by to arrive at the threshold.
+This can be the total quantity of the (dis)approval role at action creation or the total number of role holders at action creation.
-- **Policyholder weight**: When an eligible policyholder casts, how much weight does their cast carry?
-This is either hardcoded to 1 or it can be their role quantity.
+- **Policyholder weight**: The weight of an eligible policyholder's cast.
+This is either hardcoded to 1 or the policyholder's role quantity.

 ## Comparison Table